-There is one more “bucket” to consider, if you will: If you have a retirement savings account at work and your employer matches your contributions, try to contribute at least up to your employer’s match.
+Speaking of retirement, there is one more “bucket” to consider, if you will: If you have a retirement savings account at work and your employer matches your contributions, try to contribute at least up to your employer’s match.

 There’s definite benefit in knowing that you’ve started investing, and even in instances where debt exists, it’s good to set up an investment account to get things started.
 Even if you can only contribute $10 or $20 per paycheck per month to your emergency investment fund in addition to your debt payoff, it’s worth doing.